jasonsturges/mysql-dotnet-core/README.md

 ### Create Entity Framework Migration Table in MySQL

 Running the `dotnet ef` fails initially as the `__efmigrationshistory` table doesn't exist.
 Until this is resolved by the Entity Framework migration tools, manually create the migrations history table in the MySQL database by executing the following SQL script.

+As of 3.1.9, the issue has been resolved. do this if you are using an earlier version.

     use mydatabase;